-7.0.
-Training, governance and requirements
+7.0 Training, Governance and Requirements

-- 7.1.
-The County Council will provide training and support for all staff delivering the Health Checks Programme.
+- 7.1 The county council will provide training three times a year and support for all staff delivering the Health Checks Programme.
 Pharmacy teams must have a planned, regular programme of education, training and support for their staff.
-It is also expected that the level of training required for all staff providing this service specification is identified and provided by Surrey County Council. - 7.2.
-Any staff delivering NHS Health Checks are required to have completed the 'Health Check Monitor' e-learning module through the OnClick portal. - 7.3.
-Healthcare staff delivering the service will be required to demonstrate their professional eligibility, competence and continuing professional development in order to remain up to date and deliver an effective service which is culturally appropriate. - 7.4.
-Practitioners must have the required competencies for the risk assessment and risk communication process at an appropriate level. - 7.5.
-Pharmacy teams should ensure safe staffing capacity at all times. - 7.6.
-Staff should be able to demonstrate that they have participated in organisational mandatory and update training, for example infection control, manual handling, NHS Health Checks risk assessment and risk communication as required. - 7.7.
-Services will be structured with consideration to clinical governance issues where appropriate including:

-- Clear lines of responsibility and accountability - Participation in quality improvement activities where appropriate - Adherence to policies and procedures, and consideration given to risk management - A commitment to further training for staff where necessary and maintenance of skills - Procedures for all professional groups to identify and remedy poor performance - The use of clinical guidelines is considered to be consistent with good practice - 7.8.
-Pharmacies will demonstrate their coordination of and involvement in regular inter-professional and inter-agency meetings and regular clinical audit of the service interventions and outcomes such as drug therapies or well-being and behaviour changes to inform long term planning of the programme. - 7.9.
-The pharmacy should be registered as healthy living pharmacy level 1 with the RSPH.
+It is also expected that the level of training required for all staff providing this service specification is identified and provided by SCC. - 7.2 Healthcare staff delivering the service will be required to demonstrate their professional eligibility, competence and continuing professional development in order to remain up-to-date and deliver an effective service which is culturally appropriate. - 7.3 Practitioners must have the required competencies for the risk assessment and risk communication process at an appropriate level.
+See Workforce competencies: NHS Health Check - Training - 7.4 Pharmacy teams should ensure safe staffing capacity at all times. - 7.5 Services will be structured with consideration to clinical governance issues where appropriate including: - Clear lines of responsibility and accountability. - Participation in quality improvement activities where appropriate. - Adherence to policies and procedures, and consideration given to risk management. - A commitment to further training for staff where necessary and maintenance of skills. - Procedures for all professional groups to identify and remedy poor performance. - The use of clinical guidelines is considered to be consistent with good practice.

-8.0.
-Performance monitoring and payment
+8.0 Performance Monitoring and payment

-- 8.1.
-Payment will be made monthly in arrears. - 8.2.
-All claims are made via the Pharmoutcomes portal made available by the public health team. - 8.3.
-See appendix 2 for payment structure. - 8.4.
-The Council has the right to audit a pharmacy against the claims received Reasonable notice will be given to the pharmacy prior to the audit. - 8.5.
-By providing this public health service you agree to sharing of anonymised activity data with Surrey LPC for the purposes of service development.
+- 8.1 Payment will be made monthly in arrears. - 8.2 All claims are made via the PharmOutcomes portal made available by the public health team. - 8.3 See Appendix 2 for payment structure. - 8.4 The Council has the right to audit a pharmacy against the claims received.
+Reasonable notice will be given to the pharmacy prior to the audit - 8.5 By providing this public health service you agree to sharing of anonymised activity data with Surrey LPC for the purposes of service development.

-9.0.
-Point of care testing equipment
+9.0 Point of care testing equipment